 It is the desire of the Contractor that medical information gathered from the physical exams remain confidential.
 The Fire Chief or Acting Fire Chief shall serve as the liaison with the Contractor and the vendor.
 Communication regarding an individual's results as it pertains to the safety of the individual or the safety of coworkers within the department shall be shared with the Fire Chief and shall include the information necessary for the Contractor to maintain a safe and effective workplace.
-Specific results, especially any results falling outside normal limits shall be shared as soon as possible with the individual has a requirement for follow-up communication with the provider.
+Specific results, especially any results falling outside normal limits shall be shared as soon as possible with the individual.
+Additionally, notification to the Fire Chief from the provider shall indicate a general statement that an individual has a requirement for follow-up communication with the provider.
 This will allow the Fire Chief to ensure follow-up communication is acted upon.